-A bead of sweat slid down Boris’s temple.
-He sat at his workstation strewn with wires, circuits, and tattered blueprints, his fingers interlaced, eyes beaming through his glasses, staring at nothing.
+Boris’s workstation was strewn with wires, circuits, and tattered blueprints.
+He sat there fingers interlaced, eyes beaming through his glasses, staring at nothing.

 He was thinking.